Voytech-0/Obsidian-notes/LST/speech synthesis.md

 - Therefore a lot of intonation such as intonation, emotion, gender is missing from the heard sound.
 - The individual envelopes are represented as short pulses.

+**PSOLA**:
+algorithm which modifies the length and pitch of a signal

 ---